narkisr-deprecated/couch-fuse/README.md

 * At the moment the filesystem is read only (in the future write will be added).
 * Binary attachments are not supported.
-* This is an early release expect issues.
+* This is an early release so expect issues.